Part I

 Recognize the underlying rhythm that is reality.
 Meet change and disruption as its surface.

-The pattern repeats across scales—from quantum fluctuations to cosmic spirals, from cellular renewal to psychological transformation.
+The pattern repeats across scales—from cellular renewal to psychological transformation.

 Understanding this rhythm lets you move with existence rather than struggle against it.